RandomSearch18/a-level-project/docs/readme.md

 ![A screenshot of the Overpass Turbo map showing the results for my query in a local area](assets/sprint-2/highways.png)

-I have also decided to adjust my `OSMElement` class to use less memory, becuase creating a `OSMTag` class for every tag might be too much.
+I have also decided to adjust my `OSMElement` class to use less memory, because creating a `OSMTag` class for every tag might be too much.

 ```mermaid
 classDiagram